8base/old-documentation/8base-console/graphql-api/variables.md

 You can see that the keys here match the variable names specified in the variables definition.
 These variable names denoted with the *$* are what get used in the selecton set.

 ### Declaring Typed Variables
 Variables are not limited to being single input values.
-They can be complex objects with any declared *type* in a given workspace - native or custom.
+They can be complex objects with any declared *type* in a given workspace—native or custom.
 This allows for things like entire filters, sorts, and many others to get passed dynamically as variables.

-The following two examples would work together for querying a list of *Posts* in "draft" status that belong to the *Author*, which is the logged in user - supplying the filter as a variable.
+The following two examples would work together for querying a list of *Posts* in "draft" status that belong to the *Author*, which is the logged in user—supplying the filter as a variable.

 ##### JSON Variable
 ```json